semgrep/semgrep-docs/docs/deployment/primary-branch.md

 - Primary branches are set on a per-project basis.
 They cannot be set in bulk.
 :::

 A primary branch enables Semgrep to filter your findings by branch and to accurately deduplicate findings.
+The primary branch is also used to analyze the deployment of [secure guardrails](/secure-guardrails/secure-guardrails-in-semgrep) to your developers; findings fixed before they are merged into the primary branch reduces the overall production backlog.

 ## Find projects without a primary branch

-'Projects without primary branches have an orange information icon <span style={{color: 'orange'}}> <i class="fa-solid fa-circle-exclamation"></i></span> next to their name in the **Projects** page.
+Projects without primary branches have an orange information icon <span style={{color: 'orange'}}> <i class="fa-solid fa-circle-exclamation"></i></span> next to their name in the **Projects** page.

 ## Set a project's primary branch